 A Probe Request frame that is an ML probe request shall include a Probe Request variant Multi-Link element.

 35.3.5.4 Usage and Rules of Basic variant Multi-Link element in the context of multi-link setup

+TGbe Editor: please modify Clause 33.3.5.4 in 802.11be D0.4 as follows:

 A non-AP MLD may initiate a multi-link setup with an AP MLD to setup more than one link with a subset of APs that are affiliated with the AP MLD.
 When a non-AP MLD initiates a multi-link setup with an AP MLD, a non-AP STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame on the link it is operating on.
 An AP that is affiliated with the AP MLD and that received the(Re)Association Request frame shall transmit an (Re)Association Response frame.